-Building upon its Jewish heritage, exceptional clinical strengths and its history of service, Sinai will emerge as a unique institution in the Maryland health care marketplace and be a model for the nation by being a comprehensive health care provider.
+Building upon its Jewish heritage, exceptional clinical strengths and history of service, Sinai will emerge as a unique institution in the Maryland health care marketplace and be a model for the nation by being a comprehensive health care provider.

 The Teaching Hospital

 Sinai, with a mission that includes the teaching of future generations of health professionals, shares many of the characteristics of a university-owned hospital.
 Its own distinguished full-time faculty, many of whom are nationally and internationally recognized experts in their fields, hold teaching positions at The Johns Hopkins University School of Medicine and the University of Maryland School of Medicine.
 Several thousand applications are received every year for the graduate medical training positions available at Sinai Hospital.
 Total residents and fellows based at Sinai are 145.

 Approximately 400 medical students from across the nation and world receive clinical training each year at Sinai.
 It is a training site for Johns Hopkins University medical students during their mandatory ambulatory and third-year internal medicine clerkships.